tsunamishadow/bonusheroes/Birmingham.md

 Prostitution is not illegal but solicitation (PUBLICLY offering sex for money) is.
 I would advise you to stay away.
 The age of consent is 16 across the UK.
 Sex offences are treated harshly, and if you are in any doubt, don’t try.
 Many places sell condoms including supermarkets, bathrooms and corner-shops.
 Morning after pills (leveonelle or ellaOne) can be bought from local pharmacies, but you must be 16 to purchase them.
 No sexual orientation is a crime or looked down upon, but there are judgemental arseholes dotted around.

 Queueing is a strict pastime with a quiet code.
 Do not push or barge, don’t cut in and don’t be loud.
-It’s possible that if you need to leave the line for some reason  and come back and return but it’s custom to ask the person behind you before you do so and they are under no obligation to say yes.
-Start again from the back.
+It’s possible that if you need to leave the line for some reason  and come back and return but it’s custom to ask the person behind you before you do so and they are under no obligation to say yes; start again from the back.
 If someone does cut in line in front of you, don’t be afraid to loudly complain, you’ll probably have the support of locals and people behind you.
 In bars and pubs people crowd around instead but there is a ‘line’ and you are expected to wait for everybody that was there before you.
 Most barmen and women usually follow this line but if they don’t it’s custom to let people go before you if they were there before you.

 When on escalators or travelators, stand on the right and walk on the left.
 Move any bags and luggage out the way of the left side.
 Some people will angrily ask you to move if you don’t stand on the right while others wont hesitate to push you.

 ### Travelling

 InterRail, Eurail and BritRail are passes that can be bought by non-UK citizens and allow you to travel on the rail lines for free or for cheaper cost.
 However these passes must be purchased in advance and collected before you leave for the UK.
 These passes have restrictions and none of these passes apply to the Eurostar or London Underground trains.
+Do note that these passes are rather expensive, and personally I don't know how they work, though you are welcome to ask one of the staff in a Train Station for help.

+When travelling by rail, ticket inspectors usually show up asking for proof of your ticket.
+It is an offence to travel without a valid ticket and they will fine you.
+Keep your ticket safe on you, they are patient and will wait for you to find the ticket if necessary.
+If your ticket is an e-ticket they will also accept that, but they usually scan the phone or device for it.

 ### Other things